Elico-Corp/odoo-addons/membership_account_balance/README.rst

 Membership Management - Member Account Balance
 ==============================================

-This model adds a new type of account: membership account.
-This account is a prepay account which allow member charging their account and system can easily check the balance of their membership account.
+This module extends the functionality of POS to support adds a new type of account: membership account, and  account is a prepay account which allow member charging,their account and system can easily check the balance of their membership account.

 Installation
 ============